 The Arrowmont School of Arts & Crafts has been in Gatlinburg since 1912, when it was known as the Pi Beta Phi Settlement School.
 While the school was originally focused on bringing formal education to rural East Tennessee, today, Arrowmont offers workshops and classes that are exclusively dedicated to the arts.Visitors to Arrowmont will find five galleries that are filled with artwork created by local, national, and international artists.

-The Rocky Top Wine Trail is one of our favorite free things to do in Gatlinburg!
-The trail consists of five wineries in the Gatlinburg area that offer free wine tastings for everyone who visits.
-You will even receive special gifts if you get your official Rocky Top Wine Trail passport stamped at all of the locations.
+Did you know that Gatlinburg has its own wine trail?
+This is one of the best free things to do in Gatlinburg because you get to sample local wines AND get a gift!
+After you complete the wine trail, you’ll receive a free mug and a free wine glass.
+The trail consists of 4 wineries in the Gatlinburg area that offer free wine tastings for everyone who visits.
 Each winery offers a different style of wine, so it’s definitely worth visiting all of them.
+The wineries included along the wine trail are Sugarland Cellars, Little Bear Winery, Bootleggers Homemade Wine and Cades Cove Cellars.
 Remember, the wine trail can be completed over the course of your vacation or multiple vacations, so don’t feel like you have to visit all of the wineries in one day!

 4. Driving the Roaring Fork Motor Nature Trail